-Maximum-allocation withdrawals decrease flow out of the Kirkwood-Cohansey aquifer system to constant head cells, increase the flow out of the aquifer system to adjacent and lower layers, and reduce groundwater discharge to streams, when compared to post-development withdrawal conditions.
-Higher withdrawals from the Rio Grande water-bearing zone, the Atlantic City 800-foot sand, and the Piney Point aquifer result in more simulated net groundwater flow into these aquifers.
-Examination of selected stress periods indicate a base-flow reduction from post-development to maximum-allocation conditions of 25 to 29 ft3/s in all streams that drain into the Barnegat Bay–Little Egg Harbor.
-Potentiometric surfaces of the Rio Grande water-bearing zone, Atlantic City 800-ft sand, and the Piney Point aquifer during stress periods 73 and 80 of simulated maximum-allocation withdrawal conditions indicate the expansion of several cones of depression that developed during post-development withdrawals.
+Maximum-allocation withdrawals decreased flow out of the Kirkwood-Cohansey aquifer system to constant head cells, increased the flow out of the aquifer system to adjacent and lower layers, and reduced groundwater discharge to streams when compared with postdevelopment withdrawal conditions.
+Increases in withdrawals from the Rio Grande water-bearing zone, the Atlantic City 800-foot sand, and the Piney Point aquifer result in increased simulated net groundwater flow into these aquifers.
+Examination of selected stress periods indicated a base-flow reduction from postdevelopment to maximum-allocation conditions of 25 to 29 cubic feet per second in all streams that drain into the Barnegat Bay-Little Egg Harbor.
+Potentiometric surfaces of the Rio Grande water-bearing zone, Atlantic City 800-foot sand, and the Piney Point aquifer during stress periods 73 and 80 of simulated maximum-allocation withdrawal conditions indicated the expansion of several cones of depression that developed during postdevelopment withdrawals.

-Simulation of average post-development groundwater withdrawals indicates to what extent the groundwater-flow system is susceptible to potential saltwater intrusion into near-shore wells.
-Travel time from recharge to discharge location ranges from 11 to more than 50,700 years in near-shore Kirkwood-Cohansey aquifer system wells.
-Travel time along flow paths to wells screened in the Rio Grande water-bearing zone and the Atlantic City 800-foot sand from recharge to discharge point range from nearly 530 to greater than 3,730,000 years.
-Particle tracking indicates that most wells screened in these aquifers derive a large part of their recharge from the Oswego River Basin.
-A small portion of flow originates either beneath Barnegat Bay or to the east beneath the Atlantic Ocean.
+Simulation of average postdevelopment groundwater withdrawals indicated to what extent the groundwater-flow system was susceptible to potential saltwater intrusion into near-shore wells.
+Travel time from recharge to discharge location ranged from 11 to more than 50,700 years in near-shore Kirkwood-Cohansey aquifer system wells.
+Travel time along flow paths to wells screened in the Rio Grande water-bearing zone and the Atlantic City 800-foot sand from recharge to discharge point ranged from nearly 530 years to greater than 3.73 million years.
+Particle tracking indicated that most wells screened in these aquifers derived a large part of their recharge from the Oswego River Basin.
+A small portion of flow originated either beneath Barnegat Bay or to the east beneath the Atlantic Ocean.

-Simulation of average maximum-allocation withdrawal conditions indicates that wells screened in the Kirkwood-Cohansey aquifer system in Seaside Heights Borough, in Island Beach State Park (Lacey Township), and in Ship Bottom Borough have particle travel times from 140 to 12,000 years and flow paths that originate under Barnegat Bay or the Atlantic Ocean.
-Wells completed in the Rio Grande water-bearing zone and Atlantic City 800-foot sand in the communities of Harvey Cedars Borough south through Beach Haven Borough derive their water from a combination of areas beneath Barnegat Bay, the Atlantic Ocean, and the mainland.
-Travel time along flow paths that start beneath either Barnegat Bay or the Atlantic Ocean range from 2,300 to more than 134,000 years.
+Simulation of average maximum-allocation withdrawal conditions indicated that wells screened in the Kirkwood-Cohansey aquifer system in Seaside Heights Borough, in Island Beach State Park (Lacey Township), and in Ship Bottom Borough have particle travel times from 140 to 12,000 years and flow paths that originated under Barnegat Bay or the Atlantic Ocean.
+Wells completed in the Rio Grande water-bearing zone and Atlantic City 800-foot sand in the communities of Harvey Cedars Borough south through Beach Haven Borough derived their water from a combination of areas beneath Barnegat Bay, the Atlantic Ocean, and the mainland.
+Travel time along flow paths that start beneath either Barnegat Bay or the Atlantic Ocean ranged from 2,300 to more than 134,000 years.

 Introduction

-The southernmost part of Monmouth County and the northern half of Ocean County, New Jersey, have experienced rapid population growth and subsequent residential and commercial land development over the past 70 years (1930–2000), particularly in areas close to the shoreline.
-From 1930 to 2000 Ocean County experienced the largest percent change in population (1,445 percent) of all the counties in the State (Ocean County Department of Planning, 2006).
+The southernmost part of Monmouth County and the northern half of Ocean County, New Jersey, have experienced rapid population growth and subsequent residential and commercial land development during the period of 1930 to 2000, particularly in areas close to the shoreline; Ocean County experienced the largest percent change in population (1,445 percent) of all the counties in the State (Ocean County Department of Planning, 2006).
 The conversion of undeveloped land to residential use was followed by the development of a burgeoning infrastructure to support the needs of the community, including the development of transportation corridors, commercial strip malls, shopping centers, pockets of industrial land, and various commercial endeavors.
-Groundwater withdrawals from the Kirkwood-Cohansey aquifer system, Rio Grande water-bearing zone, Atlantic City 800-foot sand, Piney Point and Vincentown aquifers in this area have increased from an estimated 606 million gallons in 1930 (Zapecza and others, 1987) to more than 14 billion gallons in 2003 in order to serve the needs of the growing population.
+Groundwater withdrawals from the Kirkwood-Cohansey aquifer system, the Rio Grande water-bearing zone, the Atlantic City 800-foot sand, and the Piney Point and Vincentown aquifers in this area increased from an estimated 606 million gallons in 1930 (Zapecza and others, 1987) to more than 14 billion gallons in 2003 in order to serve the needs of the growing population.